 The white power movement in America wants a revolution.
 It has declared all-out war against the federal government and its agents, and has carried out—with military precision—an escalating campaign of terror against the American public.
 Its soldiers are not lone wolves but are highly organized cadres motivated by a coherent and deeply troubling worldview of white supremacy, anticommunism, and apocalypse.
-In Bring the War Home, Kathleen Belew gives us the first full history of the movement that consolidated in the 1970s and 1980s around a potent sense of betrayal in the Vietnam War and made tragic headlines in the 1995 bombing of Oklahoma City.
+In Bring the War Home, Kathleen Belew gives us the first full history of the movement that consolidated in the 1970s and 1980s around a potent sense of betrayal in the Vietnam War and made tragic headlines in the 1995 bombing of the Oklahoma City federal building.

 Belew’s disturbing history reveals how war cannot be contained in time and space.
 In its wake, grievances intensify and violence becomes a logical course of action for some.
 Bring the War Home argues for awareness of the heightened potential for paramilitarism in a present defined by ongoing war.